The best fantasy audiobooks, ranked by the data

 The Last Olympian by Rick Riordan

-About 12 days at an hour a day — 8% shorter than the average fantasy audiobook.
+About 12 days at an hour a day, right at the average fantasy length.

 The Final Empire by Brandon Sanderson